uib-ub/chc-monorepo/README.md

 # Cultural Heritage Collections @ UiB-UB

-This is a monorepo containing the web exhibitions, API published by UiB-UB.
+This is a monorepo containing the web exhibitions, API, a url-shortener and related packages published by UiB-UB.

 ## What's inside?